netinetwalker/schubio/profile.md

 # Software development

-Most of the time I develop web applications.
-Thus I am able to create software using JavaScript, Ruby, Python, C and even a bit of Rust.
+Most of the time I develop web applications, thus I am able to create software using JavaScript, Ruby, Python, C and even a bit of Rust.

-I cannot decide between one of them, so I work with [Ruby on Rails][rails] and [Django][django] - depends on the project.
-I know rails and I'm concerned about my privacy.
-That's why I really like the [Diaspora\* project][diaspora] and so I am also work there a bit.
+When developing larger web application, I usually work with [Ruby on Rails][rails].
+I tend to build web applications with large portions of their logic on the client and some of those applications are backed by [Node.js][node].
+Since I do know Rails and I'm concerned about my privacy, I really like the [Diaspora\* project][diaspora] where I am one of the core developers who contributed to the project back in the beginning in 2010.

 There is a [dedicated page about my projects][projects] and I suggest that you check it out if you want to learn more about who I am and what I work on.
 Do not